-I mentioned in my previous post that I love the start of a brand new year for feeling fresh, and because also it gives me a rather insane feeling that I can achieve absolutely anything (although I can vouch that this particular feeling does not last much past February).
-I’m mostly a pretty organised person, and whilst I can do spontaneity (I know, ker-azy), feeling disorganised and chaotic really makes me feel stressed and also reduces my mental capacity to be a good Mum.
+I mentioned in a previous post that I love the start of a brand new year for feeling fresh and getting organised in January, and because also it gives me a rather insane feeling that I can achieve absolutely anything (although I can vouch that this particular feeling does not last much past February).
+I’m mostly a pretty organised person, and whilst I can do spontaneity (I know, ker-azy), feeling disorganised and chaotic really makes me feel stressed and also reduces my mental capacity to be a good Mum and run my business well.
 It’s probably a control freak thing, but really I just like things to run smoothly and it frees up time for the fun stuff!

-In the run up to, and at the start of each new year (and I also do lots of these things at the end of the long summer holidays), I run through a short checklist of mine and carry out a few small tasks, all of which help me feel ready to tackle my plans, and well, life, come January.
+In the run up to, and at the start of each new year (and I also do lots of these things at the end of the long summer holidays), I run through a short checklist of mine and carry out a few small tasks, all of which help me feel ready to tackle my plans, and get organised in January.

 Clear out your handbag and purse

 I’m embarrassed to say that my handbag has been the handbag of doom lately…. there has been SO much crap in there.
 I gave it a good old

 well overdue clear out the other day and discovered numerous kids hair bands, a pack of playing cards, football cards, pack of tissues, stones, shells, loose change….I could go on!
 Kids are magnets for all manner of tat, and binning all the junk means I no longer scrabble around and get stressed trying to find the important stuff (car key, I’m talking to YOU).